Luwen-Zhang/SNEnsemble/README.md

 ## Our environment

-We run our experiments on Siyuan-1 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University (with Nvidia A100 40GB GPU).
+We run our experiments on Siyuan-1 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University (with Nvidia A100 40GB GPU), or one RTX 3090 24GB GPU.
 The environment and configurations of each experiment can be seen in `log.txt` in each output folder.
-Results might differ on different devices/environments due to minor differences caused by devices and major differences caused by Bayesian hyperparameter optimizations.
+Results might differ on different devices/environments due to minor differences caused by devices and Bayesian hyperparameter optimizations, but our conclusions are identical among devices.

 Results are analyzed on a personal computer with Ubuntu 18.04, Intel Core i9-11900K, Nvidia RTX 3090.